 The degree of your charges will depend on:

 Get your free consultation right now!
-Fill out a quick form online or call our office directly at (888) 387-3216 to speak our Honolulu criminal defense lawyer.
+Fill out a quick form online or call our office directly at (888) 387-3216 to speak our Honolulu domestic violence defense lawyer.

 Domestic violence has many components, but in Hawaii, it is commonly referred to as "abuse of a family and household member."
 This means that you could be charged with a domestic violence offense if the alleged victim falls under any of the following categories: